zackiles/friendly/API-DOCS.md

 Type: `String or String Array`
 Optional

 Extra names this object may appear as when used as a child.
 E.G., the model book may be aliased as books when appearing as a child in a 'library' model.
-Dot notation can also be used to represent this item found when nested in other objects, like 'bookCollection.book'.

 #### provider
 Type: `Function`